Probation Violations, Penalties, and Consequences

-Many criminal cases in Michigan result in judgments that include probation, periods during which the courts supervise defendants to ensure that they on the proper path towards rehabilitation.
+Many criminal cases in Michigan result in judgments that include probation, periods during which the courts supervise defendants to ensure that they are on the proper path towards rehabilitation.
 Probation terms and conditions can vary widely based on the judge, the locale, the crime, and the defendant.
+The possible penalties for probation violation in Michigan are the same as for the original offense; however, a persuasive defense lawyer can often persuade a judge to consider lenient alternatives.

 Once you are placed on probation, you must comply with the regimen laid down by the judge and probation officer.
 If not, you run the risk of a probation violation.
 You may also hear these referred to as violations of probation, PVs, or VOPs.

 It’s Time to Get A Lawyer!

 If you are on probation through a court and believe you may be in trouble with probation, it is absolutely critical that you speak with an attorney.
 While PVs and other charges share a lot of similarities in the way they are handled by the court, the biggest problem for you is where the burden lies.
-A top attorney with decades of experience, gives you the best chance of a dismissal and avoiding jail time.
+A top attorney with decades of experience gives you the best chance of dismissal and avoiding jail time.
+Top lawyers maintain excellent relationships with and are respected by judges, probation officers, and prosecutors.
+A savvy, respected lawyer will be given the benefit of the doubt when negotiating on your behalf for a dismissal or reduction in the violation charges or a reduction in the possible penalties.

 The Burden Has Shifted Since Your Conviction

 In a criminal case where a defendant faces criminal charges, the prosecution is tasked with proving guilt beyond a reasonable doubt.
 It’s a high burden and is only met if the finder of fact decides that no reasonable person could have reasonable doubt that a crime was committed.
 Guilt in a probation violation hearing, however, must merely be demonstrated by a preponderance of the evidence.
 This means that the judge will weigh the evidence for and against equally and decide which possibility is most likely.